What is TCP (Transmission Control Protocol)?

 TCP Protocol Definition and Features

-What is TCP Protocol in Networking?
+What is the TCP Protocol in Networking?

 TCP (Transmission Control Protocol) was created in the late 1960s and early 1970s when networks were not made to share resources between different networks.